About the Trust

 Protected from demolition, but not from deterioration, by its status as a Heritage New Zealand Category One building, it remains a striking structure on the exterior.
 The interior, with its seamless blend of form and function, displays a stunning clarity and harmony.

-Friends of the Otaki Rotunda was formed at a public meeting in Otaki on 27 February with Di Buchan as Chair and Jock Phillips as her deputy.
+Friends of the Otaki Rotunda was formed at a public meeting in Otaki on 27 February 2019 with Di Buchan as Chair and Jock Phillips as her deputy.
 Its goal is to preserve the rotunda for public use.
-Since Heritage New Zealand now recognises the total site and all the buildings as an Historic Place, the Trust looks forward to close cooperation with Heritage NZ.
+Since Heritage New Zealand now recognises the total site and all the buildings as an Historic Place.

 The Board of Trustees